WebCoder49/British_Informatics_Olympiad/README.md

 This code is licensed under the [Mozilla Public License v2.0](LICENSE), the same license as Mozilla Firefox and Thunderbird.

 It means you can share this code, and your modified versions of it, to anybody as long as whoever receives it retains this same right.
+You must attribute me (© Oliver Geer) as well.